-A significant number of organizations are attempting to migrate their IT business applications to advanced technologies.
+A significant number of organizations are attempting to migrate their IT business applications to advanced technologies, such as cloud services, data scientists, mobility, and social analytics.
 As a result, our ability to remain competitive depends on several factors, including our ability to develop, train and hire employees with skills in advanced technologies.
 Our failure to hire, train and retain employees with such skills could have a material adverse impact on our future revenues.